 - We have trained our staff about proper use of personal protective equipment.

 You may see a change in the PPE (i.e. gowns, masks, gloves) that staff are asked to wear.
-We have installed protective panels at the front desk to reduce exposure.

 - We continue our routine cleaning and disinfection procedures of the equipment used to care for our patients.

 All equipment and supplies that come into contact with a patient are disinfected or discarded.

 We are restricting visitor access to only those who are essential for the patient’s care as we need to limit the number of patients in our waiting room.
 Patients may remain in their car until we are ready to place them in an exam room if that makes them more comfortable.